-I/We maintair hereby authorize the Rosendale-Brandon Joint School District No. 22 to Student's Name this auth norization for a period of five years from the end of the academic year in which this authorization is signed.
-Stude Maint a ENT AND/OR PARENTS ARE TO DRAW A LINE THRU AND INITIAL ANY REPORTS WHICH ARE NOT TO BE AINED.
-I. J. L. M. N. O. Standardized Achievement Test Scores Standardized Aptitude Test Scores Psychological Reports Personality and Interest Test Scores Records of Conversations Family Background Data Social Worker Reports Teacher Observations Counselor Observations and Ratings Disciplinary Records Written Records Pertaining to Pupil's Behavior Reports of Parent-Teacher Conferences 0.
-Cumulative Individual Reading/Math Record Reading Specialist Reports
+I/We hereby authorize the Rosendale-Brandon Joint School District No. 22 to maintain the following records ofdated prior to Student's Name this auth orization for a period of five years from the end of the academic year in which this authorization is signed.
+STUDE MAINTA NT AND/OR PARENTS ARE TO DRAW A LINE THRU AND INITIAL ANY REPORTS WHICH ARE NOT TO BE INED.
+B. C. D. E. F. G. H. J. K. L. M. O. Health Data Standardized Achievement Test Scores Standardized Aptitude Test Scores Psychological Reports Personality and Interest Test Scores Records of Conversations Family Background Data Social Worker Reports Teacher Observations Counselor Observations and Ratings Disciplinary Records Written Records Pertaining to Pupil's Behavior Reports of Parent-Teacher Conferences Cumulative Individual Reading/Math Record Reading Specialist Reports Speech Pathologist Reports Signatur e Date

-RB-L-G-2 (Jan 75) Back to Top
+RB-L-G-2 (Jan 75)